calvinchengsald/Open-Notes/readme.md

 User Tiers:

-Standard - Can only create and view public wikis Premium - Can also create/view private wikis.
+Standard - Can only create and view public wikis.
+Editing is only to owner of the wiki Premium - Can also create/view private wikis.
 Private Wikis can only be view/edited by the owner, any Admin level user, or any collaborators specified by the owner.
 Admin - Can do whatever you want.

+Change:

+Added "are you sure you want to delete this wiki" authentication with token at emailHelp activated flag for each Account